Teaching, Guiding, and Inspiring using Macrobiotics

 Alex Jack, Macrobiotic Teacher and Counselor, is the Executive Director of the Kushi Institute.
-He was born in Chicago and grew up in Evanston, Ill. and Scarsdale, N.Y.
-He graduated from Oberlin College and did graduate work at Boston University.
+He was born in Chicago and grew up in Evanston, IL. and Scarsdale, NY.
+He received his undergraduate degree from Oberlin College and did his graduate work at Boston University.
 In the mid-1960s, he served as a civil rights worker in Mississippi, participated in the March in Selma, and went to Vietnam as a reporter.
 He has served as editor-in-chief of East West Journal, director of the One Peaceful World Society, and president of Amberwaves, a macrobiotic network devoted to preserving brown rice, wheat, and other grains from genetic engineering and climate change.
 Alex helped introduce modern macrobiotics to China and Russia.
 He has co-authored many books with Michio Kushi, including The Cancer-Prevention Diet, Diet for a Strong Heart, The Macrobiotic Path to Total Health, and The Book of Macrobiotics.
 He also co-wrote Aveline Kushi’s Complete Guide to Macrobiotic Cooking, The Mozart Effect: Tapping the Power of Music to Heal the Body, Strengthen the Mind, and Unlock the Creative Spirit with Don Campbell, and edited a new edition of Hamlet that he introduced at Shakespeare’s Globe Theatre in London.
 He is on the visiting faculty of the Kushi Institute in Amsterdam and Rosas Contemporary Dance Company in Brussels.
-He lives with his wife and family in the Berkshires.
+He lives in the Berkshires with his daughter and her family.

 Edward Esko, Macrobiotic Teacher, Counselor, and Author, serves as Associate Director of the Kushi Institute as well as the K.I.
 Dean of Faculty.
 Edward was a key personality in the macrobiotic diet /health revolution.
 Edward trained extensively with Michio Kushi, and in 1972 became vice president of the East West Foundation, the non-profit macrobiotic educational organization founded by Michio Kushi.